Virtus Tax-Exempt Bond Fund

 HOW THE FUND PERFORMED

-The stronger contributors to relative performance were bonds in the five- to 10-year maturity range and those with lower investment grade ratings.
+- The larger contributors to relative performance were bonds in the one- to five-year maturity range, as well as high quality issues.

-The weaker relative performers during the quarter were pre-refunded bonds, higher quality issues (AAA and AA), and bonds with the longest maturities.
-With the exception of BBB-rated bonds, these were all areas of the market where the Fund had a higher allocation than its peers.
+- The weaker relative performers during the quarter were BBB and below investment grade issues, 3%-4% coupon bonds, and bonds with the longest maturities.
+With the exception of BBB-rated bonds, these were all areas of the market where the Fund had a lower allocation than its peers.

-At quarter end, the Fund had a 29% allocation to A-rated credits, an 8% exposure to BBB credits, and 1.7% to below investment grade bonds.
+At quarter-end, the Fund had a 29.2% allocation to A-rated bonds, a 10.0% exposure to BBB-rated credits, and 2.50% to below investment grade bonds.
 Exposure to not rated, pre-refunded bonds was 5.3%.

-The Fund’s duration was 5.24 years on September 30, a quarter-year shorter than at the start of the year, compared to that of the Bloomberg Barclay’s Index, which was 5.52 years.
+The Fund’s duration was 5.47 years on December 31, 2016, compared to that of the ML Index at 5.62 years.
 Since the beginning of 2014, we have reduced the Fund’s duration by well over 1.5 years.

 Average annual total returns reflect the change in share price and the reinvestment of all dividends and capital gains.
 Net Asset Value (NAV) returns do not reflect the deduction of any sales charges.
 POP (Public Offering Price) performance reflects the deduction of the maximum sales charge of 2.75%.
 A contingent deferred sales charge of 0.50% may be imposed on certain redemptions within 18 months on purchases on which a finder’s fee has been paid.

 Performance data quoted represents past results.
 Past performance is no guarantee of future results and current performance may be higher or lower than the performance shown.
 Investment return and principal value will fluctuate so your shares, when redeemed, may be worth more or less than their original cost. please visit Virtus.com for performance data current to the most recent month-end.